ottemo/styleguide/style/javascript-angularjs.md

 1. Controller names should be a representation of the file system location `PdpViewController` = `/pdp/view.controller.js`

+1. Put the bindable members up top
+    + If the function is a 1 liner consider keeping it right up top, as long as readability is not affected.
+    + This ties in with next point, and the examples provided in the next point

 1. Use Function Declarations to hide implementation details